-5. INFORMATION DISCLOSURE, STAKEHOLDER ENGAGEMENT AND GRIEVANCE REDRESS
+6. INFORMATION DISCLOSURE, STAKEHOLDER AND GRIEVANCE REDRESS

-5.1 Stakeholder Engagement and Information Disclosure
+6.1 Stakeholder Engagement and Information Disclosure

-Relevant information will be disclosed in a language and forms accessible to target communities and wider public; and culturally appropriate, taking into account any specific needs of groups that maybe differently or disproportionately affected by the sub-project or groups of the population with specific information needs (such as disability, literacy, gender, differences in language or accessibility).
-Project information will be disclosed to allow stakeholders to understand the indirect risks and impacts of the project, and potential opportunities, proposal for mitigating the impacts, highlighting potential risks and impacts that might disproportionately affect vulnerable and disadvantaged groups and describing the differentiated measures taken to avoid and minimize the impacts.
+Relevant information will be disclosed in a language and form accessible to target communities and the wider public, taking into account any specific needs of groups that maybe differently or disproportionately affected by the projects or groups with specific information needs (such as disability, literacy, gender, differences in language or accessibility).
+Project information will be disclosed to allow stakeholders to understand the risks and impacts of the project, highlighting potential risks and impacts that might disproportionately affect vulnerable and disadvantaged groups, and describing the differentiated measures to be taken to avoid and minimize or mitigate the impacts.

-Stakeholders can include community or individual affected by the project and their formal and informal representatives, national or local government authorities, politicians, religious or community, organizations and civil society groups with special interest, academic communities, or other business.
-The identification of those project-affected parties (individuals or groups) will also include who, because of their circumstances, may be disadvantaged or vulnerable; i.e. those who may be more likely to be adversely affected by the project impacts and/or or limited than others in their ability to take advantage of the project benefits.
+Stakeholders can include communities or individuals affected by the project and their formal and informal representatives, national or local government authorities, politicians, religious or community organizations and civil society groups with special interest, academic communities, and businesses.
+The identification of project-affected parties (individuals or groups) will also include those who, because of their circumstances, may be disadvantaged or vulnerable; i.e. those who may be more likely to be adversely affected by the project impacts and/or or more limited than others in their ability to take advantage of the project benefits.
 Such an individual/group is also more likely to be excluded from/unable to participate fully in the consultation process and as such may require specific measures and/or assistance to do so.
-It is necessary to ensure broad and inclusive participation of community in project areas with a particular focus on women who are often excluded from decision-making processes in target countries.
+It is necessary to ensure broad and inclusive participation of communities in project areas with a particular focus on women who are often excluded from decision-making processes in target countries.
 Such participation will be conducted through a culturally sensitive approach and is based on a meaningful engagement and Free, Prior and Informed Consent (FPIC) in the event of adverse impacts on Indigenous Peoples in the circumstances specified in ESS7.
 Communities will be provided with options to enable them to access project benefits, with a targeted outreach for vulnerable groups.

 A full stakeholder analysis will be conducted for each project.
 The level of analysis for stakeholder identification is informed by the level of potential risks and impacts affecting them.
-The analysis of stakeholder will be carried out for all project component.
+The analysis of stakeholders will be carried out for all project components.

-The stakeholder groups that are expected to be impacted by Cooling projects based on a preliminary assessment are as follows:
+The stakeholder groups that are expected to be impacted by SRMI projects based on a preliminary assessment are as follows and such following the larger definition of stakeholders are presented above: